adrielpuello/adrielpuello/README.md

 - 👋 Hi, I’m @adrielpuello
-- 👀 I’m interested in Sports and Gaming
+- 👀 I’m interested in Music and Soccer
 - 🌱 I just finished my Software Engineering Bootcamp with Flatiron School!
 - 💞️ I’m looking to work as a Software Engineer
 - 📫 How to reach me: Instagram-@aj.puello Email-adrielpuello@gmail.com